 - acquiring skills in selected research methods and the knowledge of how to retrieve, sift, select, analyse and synthesise relevant information

-The course is lecture-based, but for each of the seven BOM topics, the second lecture is a ‘working session’, using different forms of interactive and practice-oriented teaching methods.
-The course is examined through an open-book written paper focussing on the theory and knowledge dimension of the course.
-In both term 1 and term 2 participants prepare assignments that focus on the skills dimension of the course.
+The module is lecture-based, but for each of the seven BOM topics, the second lecture is a ‘working session’, using different forms of interactive and practice-oriented teaching methods.
+The module is examined through an open-book written paper focussing on the theory and knowledge dimension of the module.
+In both term 1 and term 2 participants prepare assignments that focus on the skills dimension of the module.

 Scope and syllabus

 Introduction Explanation of module objectives, structure and organisation, and sharing of backgrounds and experiences of the participants, particularly as regards research methods in international development.

 Politics and method Core theoretical session of the module that discusses the relationship between ‘politics’ and ‘method’.
 The lecture shows that there are neither simple 1:1 relations between methodological choice and policy and political perspective, nor is there independence of the two: method matters for politics and vice versa; how is a complex question.

 Globalisation of research This session discusses (international development) research as a component as well as instrument of globalisation.
 It addresses the association of scientific research with colonialism and imperialism, but primarily focuses on how scientific practice as developed in western, industrialised contexts has institutionalised in other parts of the globe, in what kind of articulation with local and regional knowledge systems.
 It particularly focuses on the role of research in the post 1945 ‘development era’ and on the instrumental and reflective roles of international development research in that.